sverweij/state-machine-cat/README.md

 ## Status
 - It's working and tested.
 Mostly.
-- It's very much 0.1.0; there's things I want to do to make it pleasant to use before releasing it:
+- It's 0.1.0; which means there's things I want to do to make it pleasant to use before releasing it:

 ### TODO